zweroboy1/studio-design-landing/README.md

 This site was built using [GitHub Pages](https://zweroboy1.github.io/studio-design-landing/).

-HTML/CSS landing for design studio
+HTML/CSS landing for a design studio

 ## Tools and technologies used in development